markjnkim/es_mod/03-javascript/content/lesson-2-loops.md

 ```

 ## Function Arguments Pass Data
 Great, now that we are able to access each enemy robot in the  `enemyNames` array, we must now try to have our robot fight them in the `fight()` function.
 Currently we have a global variable named `enemyName` inside our `fight()` function to make our robots face off and fight each other.
 Now that we have an `enemyNames` array, we will need to make some changes to how the robot combatants face off.
 Let's take a minute to think about a scenario in which as we loop through the `enemyNames` array, with each new robot or loop iteration, we could make the robots fight.
 Taking into account our `fight()` operation is in a function, this offers the flexibility to call this function inside our `for` loop.
-Now the utility of functions becomes more apparent.
+Now the use of functions becomes more apparent.
 We are able to execute this code in the `fight()` function repeatedly from within a loop.

-But how do we pass in our enemy robot into the function because presently the function expression is only able to fight a single robot.
+But how do we pass in our enemy robot into the function?
+Presently the function expression is only able to fight a single robot.
 We will use a property of functions that will allow data to be passed into the function through the argument.
-This will allow us to pass in a new enemy robot on every loop iteration into our `fight()` function to fight our robot.
+This will allow us to pass in a new enemy robot on every loop iteration into our `fight()` function to fight our robot like so:
 ```javascript
 fight(enemyRobot);
 ```